alexaapo/Bidirectional-stacked-RNN-with-LSTM-GRU/README.md

 * Compute precision, recall and F1 for each class.
 * Plot the loss vs epochs curve and the ROC curve

 My solution is implemented in ***PyTorch*** and the report is well documented.
 I also have a notebook with the preprocess of the data.
+For running them, I used the Google Colab with its GPU.

 ***Note:*** I also utilize pre-trained word embeddings ***GloVe*** as the initial embeddings to input on your models.